Meet Craig and Scott Queen – my distant cousins from the Queen – Marsham family lineage…

 In Witness whereof I have hereunder set my hand and seal this twenty sixth day of December, Anno Domini 1663.

-Although many believe the reason Katherine Brent was not named in Margaret Brent’s will is because she did not exist, another possibility is that Katherine was already married to Richard Marsham when Margaret’s will was written.
+Although many believe the reason Katherine Brent was not named in Margaret Brent’s will is because she was not actually Mary Kittamaquund's daughter, but the other possibility is that Katherine was already married to Richard Marsham when Margaret’s will was written.
 Marsham was a member of the Church of England, and Gary Yordy believes it was the strong Catholic ties of the Brent family and their well-known dislike of Protestants, that make it possible Katherine was disinherited completely by her family for marrying a protestant.

 Speculative painting of Margaret Brent (1601-1671) by Edwin Tunis